15 Best Things to Do in Bradenton (FL)

 In addition to its permanent and temporary exhibits, the museum’s staff offers a variety of educational and instructional workshops and programs that are appropriate for visitors of all ages and interests.

-Many guests particularly like the Native American exhibits, the Bishop Planetarium, and the Parker Manatee Rehabilitation portion of the museum.
+I was most impressed by the Native American exhibits, the Bishop Planetarium, and the Parker Manatee Rehabilitation portion of the museum.

 Check out their website for hours, programs, and directions.